adam-lynch/adam-lynch.github.io/writing/markdown.md

 When adding Markdown, add the least amount possible.
 Keep it simple.
 If only a few little bits like bold and italics are needed, then leave it at that.
 It will make your life a lot easier in the long run.

 Sure, Markdown is nice in that in a lot of cases it enhances what users type.
 I.e. if someone wrote "I \*love\* this song", people generally understand that they're emphasizing "love" in that sentence.
-It makes sense to enhance that with styling and make it italics.
+It makes sense to enhance that with styling and make it italics; I *love* this song.

 ::: quote https://daringfireball.net/projects/markdown/syntax#html John Gruber, [Markdown: Syntax](https://daringfireball.net/projects/markdown/syntax#html)